Menstrual cycle: Proliferative phase

 During the menstrual cycle, levels of estradiol (an estrogen) vary by 200 percent.
 Levels of progesterone vary by over 1200 percent.

 The proliferative phase is the second phase of the uterine cycle when estrogen causes the lining of the uterus to grow and proliferate.
 The latter part of the follicular phase overlaps with the proliferative phase of the uterine cycle.
 As they mature, the ovarian follicles secrete increasing amounts of estradiol, an estrogen.
 The estrogens initiate the formation of a new layer of endometrium in the uterus with the spiral arterioles.

-As estrogen levels increase, cells in the cervix produce a type of cervical mucus that has a higher pH and is less viscous than usual, rendering it more friendly to sperm.
+As estrogen levels increase, cells in the cervix produce a type of cervical mucus that has a higher pH and is less viscous than usual, rendering it more hospitable to sperm.
 This increases the chances of fertilization, which occurs around day 11 to day 14.
 This cervical mucus can be detected as a vaginal discharge that is copious and resembles raw egg whites.
 For women who are practicing fertility awareness, it is a sign that ovulation may be about to take place, but it does not mean ovulation will definitely occur.